What should I do if my income falls within restrictions under a double tax treaty?

 • SA109 - How do I add my HS302 or HS304 form?

 1. Click on '+ NEW PAGE' located on the left of the screen, then scroll down and select 'Residency (SA109)'.
-2. Fill in all of the entries 3.
-Click 'SAVE' 4.
-Click on 'UPLOAD HS302/HS304' located towards the top of the screen 5.
-Click 'BROWSE' and ...
+2. Fill in all of the entries and then click 'SAVE' at the bottom.
+You can edit these entries afterwards if you'd like.
+3. Click on 'UPLOAD ...